cmdoret/NGS-analysis_Physalia_2021/README.md

 ## OVERVIEW

-This course will introduce biologists and bioinformaticians to the field of regulatory genomics.We will cover a broad range of software and analysis workflows that extend over the spectrum from the best practices in the quantitative analysis of ChIP-seq and ATAC-seq data to the analysis of the chromatin 3D structure (such as A/B compartments, chromatin loops or TADs).
+This course will introduce biologists and bioinformaticians to the field of regulatory genomics.
+We will cover a broad range of software and analysis workflows that extend over the spectrum from the best practices in the quantitative analysis of ChIP-seq and ATAC-seq data to the analysis of the chromatin 3D structure (such as A/B compartments, chromatin loops or TADs).